mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/front-end.md

 ## 4 How Can I Extend the Mendix Front-End? {#extend}

-Mendix makes it possible to create extensions that a seamlessly integration with Mendix Studio and Mendix Studio Pro to make them part of your app's model.
-Mendix supports two types of extensions.
+Mendix makes it possible to create extensions that seamlessly integrate with Mendix Studio and Mendix Studio Pro to make them part of your app's model.
+Mendix supports two types of front-end extensions, which are described below.

-### 4.1 Pluggable widgets {#pluggable-widgets}
+### 4.1 Pluggable Widgets {#pluggable-widgets}

-Mendix supports building custom UI components, called pluggable widgets, that can be used for different types of visualization and interactions.
-You can define all types of parameters and make these widgets reusable.
+Mendix supports building custom UI components—called pluggable widgets—that can be used for different types of visualizations and interactions.
+You can define all the parameter types and make these widgets reusable.
 The input parameters are transformed into easy-to-use settings screens that can be configured from Mendix Studio and Mendix Studio Pro.
 In addition, custom widgets have preview capabilities for a WYSIWYG effect, making it easy to get an impression of the widget and quickly verify its configuration.

-Custom widgets can be based on JavaScript or TypeScript and can be used to create custom inputs, visualizations, and logic as well as utilize device capabilities.
-Mendix offers an extensive [Client API](https://apidocs.mendix.com/8/client/) to leverage Mendix functionality.
-For other functionality, third-party libraries and can easily be integrated, by using [NPM](https://www.npmjs.com/)
+Custom widgets can be based on JavaScript or TypeScript, and they can be used to create custom inputs, visualizations, and logic as well as to utilize device capabilities.
+Mendix offers an extensive [Client API](https://apidocs.mendix.com/8/client/) to leverage the Mendix functionality.
+For other functionality, third-party libraries and can easily be integrated by using [npm](https://www.npmjs.com/)

-Developers can use their preferred IDE, and gooto ease the development of custom widgets, Mendix provides a [Yeoman generator](https://yeoman.io/) to setup a project and to create an easy and fast developer workflow.
+Developers can use their preferred IDE.
+In addition, to ease the development of custom widgets, Mendix provides a [Yeoman generator](https://yeoman.io/) to set up a project with an easy and fast developer workflow.

-For more information, see the [Build pluggable widgets](https://docs.mendix.com/howto/extensibility/pluggable-widgets) how-to's in the Mendix documentation.
+For more information, see [How to Build Pluggable Widgets](https://docs.mendix.com/howto/extensibility/pluggable-widgets) in the Mendix documentation.

-### 4.2 Pluggable nanoflow actions {#pluggable-actions}
+### 4.2 Pluggable Nanoflow Actions {#pluggable-actions}

-For building device integrations or custom application logic, Mendix enables developers to build customs nanofow actions.
-These pluggable nanoflow actions — called JavaScript actions in Studio Pro — are based on JavaScript and can leverage the many ReactNative, Cordova, or browser capabilities.
+For creating device integrations or custom application logic, Mendix enables developers to build customs nanofow actions.
+These pluggable nanoflow actions—called JavaScript actions in Studio Pro—are based on JavaScript and can leverage the many ReactNative, Cordova, or browser capabilities.

 These JavaScript actions are similar to [Java actions](../enterprise-capabilities/extensibility##connector-kit).